franchiseai/fullstack-assessment/README.md

 -   Store data for later retrieval as determined by frontend and backend requirements.
 - Sensible table structure.
 - Use appropriate indexing and data types.
-- Supabase is recommended, but optional
+- Supabase is recommended, but optional.
+Other relational DBs are acceptable, non-relational DBs are not.

 _**A deployed demo is optional but encouraged**_ _**User authentication / accounts are not required**_